 Tesla’s Model 3 is the entry-point to the popular EV brand.
 Despite being smaller and cheaper than the Model S, the Tesla Model 3 still features a long range, quick charging, and plenty of performance.

 Tesla Model S

-The stylish Tesla Model S is the long-distance champion for the EV market.
-The Model S also offers supercar-baiting performance, and is one of the most famous EVs in the world.
+The Tesla Model S is a champion for electric vehicles.
+Spacious and featuring a minimalist interior, the Model S offers ultra-rapid charging, supercar-baiting performance, and is one of the most famous EVs around.

 Tesla Model X

 Tesla’s Model X has all the power, performance, and just about all the range of its Model S stablemate, but with added practicality.
 The spacious SUV is the pick of the practical EVs, and offers a range of seating options.

 The Tesla Model Y is a crossover version of the best-selling Model 3, though is also available as a seven-seat model.
 Multiple versions allow for a huge range and high performance options as with the rest of the Tesla range.

 The Vauxhall Combo-e rounds out a wide-reaching practical electric line-up for the manufacturer, building on the Corsa-e and Mokka-e compact models.
 With more than 150 miles available on a charge, the Combo-e is an all-electric MPV.

 The Vauxhall Corsa-e sees the British brand offer a pure-electric version of the best-selling supermini.
 Sharing systems with the Peugeot and DS EVs, the Corsa-e features a range of more than 200 miles.

 The Vauxhall Mokka-e builds on the success of the brand’s first EV – the Corsa-e.
 Sharing systems with other Vauxhall, Peugeot and DS EVs, the Mokka-e features a range of more than 200 miles.